 16. "Transcript" means a formal document certifying and documenting a student's or former student's achievement of state standards and at minimum includes the student's name, date of birth, last known address, years of attendance, courses taken, grades or proficiencies achieved, out-of-school learning opportunities if applicable, and diploma or certificate of completion awarded.

-17. "Transferable skills" refers to a broad set of knowledge lifelong learning skills such as, but not limited to, creativity, communication, collaboration, critical thinking, and intercultural competency.
-Transferable skills are interdisciplinary skills that are vitally important for students’ personal agency and contributions as members of a diverse and democratic society. work habits, and character traits that are believed to be critically important to success in today's world, particularly in collegiate programs and modern careers.
+17. "Transferable skills" refers to a broad set of knowledge lifelong learning skills such as, but including but not limited to, creativity, communication, collaboration, critical thinking, innovation, inquiry, problem-solving, the use of technology, and intercultural competency.
+Transferable skills are interdisciplinary skills that are vitally important for students’ personal agency and contributions as members of a diverse and democratic society. work habits, and character traits that are believed to be critically important to success in today's world, particularly in collegiate programs and modern careers

 Deleted: 7